DoDAO-io/desci-course/generated/questions/molecule.md

 ---

-##### Which of the following is not a type of BioDAO?
+##### What are the benefits of IP-NFTs?

-- [ ]  Investment Syndicates
+- [ ]  Permissionless peer-to-peer transferability
-- [ ]  Nonprofits and Patient Organizations
+- [ ]  Composability with DeFi
-- [x]  Biopharmaceutical Drug Companies
+- [ ]  Fractionalization for the distribution of licenses and governance to groups of individuals
-- [ ]  Service Provider DAOs
+- [x]  All of the above

 Hint: NoHint

-Explanation: Biopharmaceutical Drug Companies are not a type of BioDAO.
+Explanation: IP-NFTs can be transferred peer-to-peer, integrated with DeFi, and fractionalized to distribute licenses and governance to groups of people.

 Sub Topics: No Sub-Topics